horuskol/horuskol.net/source/_posts/20200305-live-code-highlighting.blade.md

 section: post
 tags: [php, phpunit, testing]
 image: https://horuskol.net/assets/images/horuskol-ring.png
-description: Here's a simple way to build a live code editor with highlighting
+description: A cross-platform, vanilla JavaScript text editor that can provide code highlighting (or any other kind of highlighting).
 ---

-I wanted to be able to highlight code that users were writing into a textarea - particularly, I wanted to highlight potential problems with their code.
-Things like invalid syntax.
+I wanted to be able to highlight code that users were writing into a textarea - particularly, I wanted to highlight potential problems with their code, like invalid syntax.
+I also think it would be nice if users can write code and have it highlight in much the same way as it might in a code editor.

 The problem is that there is no way to style separate parts of the text inside a textarea.
-It really is just a blob of text after all.
+It is just a blob of text after all.

 So, I went looking for a solution, and found quite a smart approach on [Coder's Block].
 But his approach uses jQuery, and is several years old.
 I decided to adapt it to use vanilla JavaScript so it would be a more flexible example (actually, I first wrote it inside a VueJS component, and then revisited it this week to write up the blog post).